srlinuxeurope/DCFPartnerHackathon/srl-sros-gnmi-config-lab/README.md

 * **Get familiar to gnmic CLI**

-The starting point for most of the commands require passing node, username and pwd of the node being accessed, since we're not using encryption keys.
+The starting point for most of the commands require passing node, username and pwd of the node being accessed, since we're not using encryption keys in this lab.
 So, the CLI will always start like this:

 `gnmic -a $node -u $username -p $password`